timschlechter/SpecResults/README.md

-__Attention__

-This is not an official <code>SpecFlow</code> package.
-The namespace <code>SpecFlow.Reporting</code> clashes with some official SpecFlow packages.
-Therefore I will rename this project to <code>SpecResults</code>.
+> __Attention:__ this project was formally known as SpwecFlow.Reporting.
+This is
+> not an offical SpecFlow package and the name clashed with some of the
+> official SpecFlow packages/namespace.
+Therefor it was renamed to
+> SpecResults.
+>
+> All previous published versions of SpecFlow.Reporting are still available on
+> NuGet.org, alltough they aren't listed anymore.

 # Generating better SpecFlow reports [![Build status](https://ci.appveyor.com/api/projects/status/yjeo6b1lonrp7jj0/branch/master)](https://ci.appveyor.com/project/TimSchlechter/specflow-reporting-196)

-[SpecFlow.Reporting](https://www.nuget.org/packages/SpecFlow.Reporting) was created to get better feedback from your automated [SpecFlow](http://www.specflow.org/) testsuite.
+[SpecResults](https://www.nuget.org/packages/SpecResults) was created to get better feedback from your automated [SpecFlow](http://www.specflow.org/) testsuite.
 With unit tests most times reporting is only interesting for developers and testers.
 But when practicing BDD, the output of your automated tests might be valuable for the whole development team, management and pherhaps even end-users.

-SpecFlow.Reporting makes it easy to extend SpecFlow by creating reporters which can write output in all kinds of formats and can even be enriched with additional data.
+SpecResults makes it easy to extend SpecFlow by creating reporters which can write output in all kinds of formats and can even be enriched with additional data.

 ## Table of contents
   -  [Usage](#usage)